TheInfamousWayne/CheXNet/README.md

 4. *Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization* [[Arxiv]](https://arxiv.org/pdf/1610.02391.pdf)

 ## Contact:
-Feel free to contact me (thtang@nlg.csie.ntu.edu.tw) if you have any problem.
+Feel free to contact me (theinfamouswayne@gmail.com) if you have any problem.